-Amazon workers celebrate a shocking, unexpected victory in NY
+Amazon workers celebrate a shocking, unexpected victory in N.Y.

 After the victory, Amazon’s lawyers, who were watching the vote count, reached out to shake his and Smalls’s hands, a move that Palmer said took him by surprise.

-Soon he and Smalls and their still fledgling and underfunded union, which was borrowing office space from a local branch of the Unite Here union, would be negotiating a new contract with them on behalf of thousands of fellow workers who wanted better pay, a more forgiving sick leave policy and a less oppressive system for monitoring their work.
+Soon he and Smalls and their still-fledgling and underfunded union, which was borrowing office space from a local branch of the Unite Here union, would be negotiating a new contract with them on behalf of thousands of fellow workers who wanted better pay, a more forgiving sick leave policy and a less oppressive system for monitoring their work.

 “There’s got to be some pressure,” Palmer said of his feelings.
 “But our confidence is going to push us through.”
 The area outside the NLRB building was now cold and mostly empty.
-Palmer was scheduled to be at work the next morning at 7:15 a.m. but was planning to take a vacation day.
+Palmer was scheduled to be at work the next day at 7:15 a.m. but was planning to take a vacation day.

 He needed some time to process the win.
 And he wanted to celebrate.